 Based on the details you provide, an attorney may be able to provide a rough estimate for what you may be able to expect in damages, or compensation awarded if your claim is successful.
 A knowledgeable personal injury lawyer should also be able to provide an opinion regarding whether your claim is likely to be successful.

 8. Meet With Different Attorneys To Explore Your Options

 Meeting with a few different lawyers before selecting someone to represent you may be a good idea.
 Not every lawyer may have the time and availability to take on your case, so it’s important to have several viable options.

 Further, you may be working closely with whichever lawyer you choose for several months or longer.
 It’s crucial to have a good working relationship with whoever you choose to represent your case.

-Before signing on with a personal injury attorney, all parties involved should understand whether you’d like a more hands-on, informed approach or if you only want to be involved in the necessary details.
+Others may want to focus solely on recovering from their injuries, allowing their lawyer to handle all legal proceedings with minimal involvement.
+Before signing on with a personal injury lawyer, all parties involved should understand whether you’d like a more hands-on, informed approach or if you only want to be involved in necessary details.

 9. Choose The Best Lawyer For Your Case

 After consulting with a small selection of top-rated personal injury lawyers, you may be ready to choose the best lawyer to represent you for your claim.

 Consider all the criteria that makes an excellent lawyer, such as experience, success rate, and client reviews, as well as your own instincts upon meeting the lawyer.
 While you can break a contract with a lawyer if necessary, it’s not optimal to have to change legal representation during your case.

 For this reason, it’s important to ask as many questions as possible during your consultation and to spend some time discussing your case at length.
 This will give you a good feel for the lawyer’s methods, experience, and an idea of how much time they can dedicate to your case.